notsointresting/DBATU-Inquiry-Chatbot/Team Roles and Contributions/README.md

 Responsibilities of Fellow:

-o Contributing to the project goals and objectives. o Completing individual tasks within the timeframe. o Collaborating with team leader. o Handle all documentary work related to project. o Help leader to design frontend.
+ Contributing to the project goals and objectives.
+ Completing individual tasks within the timeframe.
+ Collaborating with team leader.
+ Handle all documentary work related to project.
+ Help leader to design frontend.